heyderismayilli092/qrcode-decode/README.md

 # qrcode-decode
-Find QR codes in screen and QR codes content writing in terminal
+It reads the selected QR code file and writes the results to the file.

 ---
 ### Requirements
 opencv-python